Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Introduction

 Some care is needed in phrasing the question.
 Imagine an inflow rate of 1 at the source, and two parallel links between $s$ and $t$, both of capacity 1 or larger.
 Then flow can be split arbitrarily (and in an arbitrarily time-varying way) between the two links, and the result is an equilibrium.
 So there is no uniqueness at the level of flows.
 Instead, the right question concerns the \emph{journey times} of users in equilibrium.
 All flow particles leaving at time $\theta$ incur the same (smallest possible) journey time in an equilibrium.
 The correct uniqueness question is not about the routes chosen in equilibrium, but the costs (journey times) experienced.
 Is this unique?

-\CCL{} give a partial answer to this question.
-They show that if one restricts to ``right differentiable'' solutions (the precise meaning of this we postpone until later), then equilibria are unique with respect to journey times.
+This question has been discussed extensively in the literature.
+While we are focused here on the setting of a single origin and destination, Iryo~\cite{iryo2011multiple} showed that it can fail to hold if there are multiple origins and destination (though Iryo and Smith give positive results for ``unidirectional'' networks~\cite{iryo2018uniqueness}).
+Uniqueness has been demonstrated in the single-origin single-destination setting under additional assumptions of various strengths, e.g.,~\cite{kuwahara1993dynamic, MounceSmith, cominetti2015existence}.
+But to the best of our knowledge, none of these works fully address the question for the bottleneck model without any additional assumptions.
+A somewhat subtle\,---\,but as we will see, very important\,---\,aspect of this is explained clearly in \CCL.
+They give a proof of uniqueness\,---\,\emph{but only if one restricts to right-differentiable solutions}.
+All other works based on extending an equilibrium over time, to the best of our knowledge, explicitly or implicitly require this right-differentiability assumption.
 First impressions might be that such a restriction is of a technical nature, and that this \emph{essentially} shows uniqueness, but this is misleading.
 The precise reason for this requires more technical preliminaries, and we postpone this until \Cref{sec:overview}.
 For now, we remark that there is no a priori reason why equilibria not respecting this right-differentiability requirement could not exist, nor anything ``unphysical'' about them.

-We prove that this cannot happen, and that equilibria are indeed unique, without any assumptions.
-To further motivate why this uniqueness result is important, we will shortly discuss how it relates to the next question we resolve.
+\answer{We prove that equilibria are indeed unique in the single-origin single-destination setting with constant inflow, without such assumptions.} To further motivate why this uniqueness result is important, we will shortly discuss how it relates to the next question we resolve.